binderhq/logstash-filter-auth0/README.md

 # Config

-This filter one required configuration parameter - 'domain'.
+This filter has one required configuration parameter - 'domain'.
 This maps to the value shown in the Auth0 dashboard under Clients > Settings > Domain.

 Also available is an optional parameter - 'purge_seconds' - for configuraing the length of time for which the cache is kept.